okd-project/okd/Documentation/UPI/libvirt/libvirt.md

 After the installation is complete you can login into your cluster via WebUI with the `kubeadmin` credentials stored in the same path of the `kubeconfig` file, or use the `oc` utility.

-**NOTE:** `kubeadmin` user is a temporary user and should not be left enabled after the cluster is up and running.
+**NOTE:** `kubeadmin` is a temporary user and should not be left enabled after the cluster is up and running.
 Follow the [official OpenShift 4 documentation](https://docs.openshift.com/container-platform/4.2/authentication/understanding-authentication.html) to configure an alternative Identity Provider and to remove `kubeadmin`.